 According to a report conducted by the Australian Dental Association, 19.8% of Australian adults aged 15+ had periodontal pockets.

 The most common cause of gingivitis is the build-up of bacterial plaque between and around the base of the tooth.

 When plaque has not been removed adequately — this is what your 6 monthly dental scale and cleans are for — it can harden into calculus or tartar.

-Yellow in colour, plaque and tartar can eventually start to irritate the gums, causing an inflammation around the base of the tooth.
+Yellow, grey, white or brown in colour, plaque and tartar can eventually start to irritate the gums, causing an inflammation around the base of the tooth.

 This is when you would experience bleeding when brushing or flossing.

 If plaque is left unchecked, it triggers an immune response, which can eventually lead to the deterioration of gum tissue and, eventually, further complications, including periodontitis and loss of teeth.

 Gingivitis is more common than you think, anyone can develop it.
 However, it’s just as preventable with good oral hygiene, care and of course — regular dental check-ups.

 Other risk factors can include: